vdaburon/blog_http_simple_table_server/doc/US/README_US.md

 ## Some possibilities of using the Http Simple Table Server
 ### Reading data in a distributed and collision-free way
+Some applications **do not tolerate** that **2 users** connect with the **same login** at the **same time**.<br/>

-Some applications do not tolerate that 2 users connect with the same login at the same time.<br/>
+It is often recommended not to use the same data for 2 users connected with the same login at the same time to avoid conflicts on the data used.<br/>
-The STS can easily manage the dataset in a distributed way to ensure that the logins are different for each virtual user.<br/>
+The STS can easily manage the dataset in a distributed way to ensure that logins are different for each virtual user at a given time T of the test.<br/>

 A dataset with logins/passwords with a number of lines greater than the number of active threads at a given time is required.<br/>